opencfp/opencfp/README.md

 $  docker-compose -f docker-compose.yml.dist up --build -d
 ```

 So now if you head over to `http://localhost` you will be greeted with a running version of OpenCFP.

+After building and running the Docker image you'll need to [Run Migrations](#run-migrations) and [Add an Admin User](#user-management) before logging-in.

 #### Run PHP commands within the Container